-THE INDUSTRIAL REVOLUTION (IR) was a period from approximately mid-1700s to mid-1800s when new sources of energy particularly coal and steam were used to power new machines designed to reduce human labour and increase production.
-The move to a more industrial society would forever change the face of labour, society and technology.
+THE INDUSTRIAL REVOLUTION (IR) was a period 1700s to 1800s when new energy uses of coal and steam powered revolutionary machines that reduced human labour and increased production and population.
+New technologies changed the nature of labour, society and farming.

-Our school tour explores the impact on Melbourne of the Industrial Revolution including settlement, ports, technologies, transport, inventions, land use, shipping, geography, railways, buildings, mills, emigration and impact on Indigenous people,.
+Our school tour explores these impacts on Melbourne of the Industrial Revolution including settlement, ports, technologies, transport, inventions, land use, shipping, geography, railways, buildings, mills, emigration and impact on Indigenous people,.

-WHEN: Our school tour dates are by arrangement and are usually two hours in length starting and finishing at Federation Square www.fedsquare.com Students explore the surrounding river, park and urban CBD.
+WHEN: Our school tour dates are by arrangement and are usually two hours in length normally starting and finishing at Federation Square Students explore the surrounding river, park and urban CBD.